animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 Running the function app locally and checking the logs for the same.
 Sent 2 messages one after the other manually to the service bus and we see the execution logs in the following manner:

-{% include figure image_path="/assets/images/posts/2022-10-31/FunctionExecution.jpg" alt="Function App Execution" caption="Function App Execution" %}
+{% include figure image_path="/assets/images/posts/2022-10-30/FunctionExecution.jpg" alt="Function App Execution" caption="Function App Execution" %}

 From the executions above, we observe that there was only 1 singleton instance created and for each execution, there was 1 scoped instance created and a transient instance created for every request at the end of each scope we can see the message content being published, we can see that with the colour coding and the GUIDs associated with those.
 Therefore, what we learn from this is that function apps behave in the very same way that we work with any application respecting the dependencies.

 ### Auto Scaling with Azure

-#### MMessage Blaster
+#### Message Blaster

 Now, hosting the function app in Azure on a Linux-based pay-as-you-go (Consumption) plan and utilizing the message blaster function to push 2000 messages to the service bus quickly.